electron/electron/docs/api/app.md

 ### `app.isAccessibilitySupportEnabled()` _macOS_ _Windows_

-Returns a `Boolean`, `true` if Chrome's accessibility support is enabled, `false` otherwise.
+Returns `Boolean` - `true` if Chrome's accessibility support is enabled, `false` otherwise.
 This API will return `true` if the use of assistive technologies, such as screen readers, has been detected.
 See https://www.chromium.org/developers/design-documents/accessibility for more